 Brush is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Brush is a city of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Brush who work in management occupations (17.90%), office and administrative support (10.43%), and healthcare suport services (8.88%).

-Overall, Brush’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Brush’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Brush is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Brush doesn't have a public transportation system that people use for their commute.

 In terms of college education, Brush is nearly on par with the US average for all cities of 21.84%: 17.61% of adults 25 and older in Brush have a bachelor's degree or advanced degree.